One Week Itinerary For The Best Of Romania

 Bran Castle (Dracula Castle)

-Then you'll continue your trip to visit the UNESCO-listed medieval town of Sighișoara.
+• Then continue your trip to visit the UNESCO-listed medieval town of Sighișoara.
 It is a citadel-city with buildings, walls and defense towers build during the middle ages.
 Sighișoara is also the birthplace of Vlad the Impaler, the inspiration behind Dracula.
-In the late afternoon you could also join another organized group trip to watch brown bears in the Carpathian mountain region.

 Viscri Village (Romania)